schwittlick/tripoly/README.md

     9. a round based mechanism, so all players are in sync, nobody can roll more than others
     10. calculate saved co2 depending on how many nfts collected
     11. create leaderboard of people who saved the most co2 by supporting projects
+    12. when you join the game it should cost a small fee
+    13. add a refill entrypoint to stock up on funds
+    14. send nft price to the contract instead of owner

 ### notes